javadho/lattice-design-compression/README.md

 ## Codes Structure

-### EDA
+###
-The dataset was initially analyzed using [**EDA**](https://github.com/javadho/lattice-design-compression/blob/main/Descriptive%20Statistics.ipynb) to understand its structure and key characteristics.
+The dataset was initially analyzed using [**EDA**](https://github.com/javadho/lattice-design-compression/blob/main/Exploratory%20Data%20Analysis.ipynb) to understand its structure and key characteristics.
 This included summarizing the data, checking for missing values, and generating summary statistics.
 Visualizations such as histograms, box plots, scatter plots, and correlation heatmaps were created to examine distributions, relationships, and potential outliers.
 Rank-Based Inverse Normal (RIN) transformation was used to normalize numerical variables.

 The scatter plots and correlation heatmaps revealed slight correlations between force and Z, and a strong link between force and thickness, and force and strain.
 The box plots indicated that the lattice type variable is mostly independent of other variables, though there may be a very low relationship between lattice type and thickness.